andrewjw/site/_posts/2011-12-02-back-garden-weather-in-couchdb-part-1.md

 href="http://smartweather.co.uk/product.php?productid=16144&amp;cat=249&amp;page=1">a weather station</a>.
 I
 didn't just choose any old station though, I wanted one that did wind and rain as well as the usual temperature, pressure and humidity.
 And, the deciding factor, a USB interface with Linux support.
-Fortunately the excellent <a href="http://code.google.com/p/pywws/">PyWWS</a> supports a range of weather stations, including the one I brought.
+Fortunately the excellent [PyWWS](http://code.google.com/p/pywws/) supports a range of weather stations, including the one I brought.

-I'm not going to go into how I <a href="http://www.flickr.com/photos/andrew_j_w/6246463884/">mounted the system</a>, or configured PyWWS.
+I'm not going to go into how I [mounted the system](http://www.flickr.com/photos/andrew_j_w/6246463884/), or configured PyWWS.
 That's all covered in the documentation.
 PyWWS can produce a static website, but as someone who earns his living building websites I wanted something a bit better. <a href="http://wp.me/pkxET-6z">Continuing</a> my experiments with CouchDB I decided to build the website as a <a href="http://couchapp.org/">CouchApp</a>.

 As well as allowing you to query your data with Javascript, CouchDB lets you display webpages directly out of your database.
-If you visit <a href="http://www.welwynweather.co.uk">welwynweather.co.uk</a> you'll notice that you're redirected to a url that contains url arguments that look a lot like those used to <a href="http://wiki.apache.org/couchdb/HTTP_view_API#Access.2BAC8-Query">query a view</a>.
+If you visit [welwynweather.co.uk](http://www.welwynweather.co.uk) you'll notice that you're redirected to a url that contains url arguments that look a lot like those used to <a href="http://wiki.apache.org/couchdb/HTTP_view_API#Access.2BAC8-Query">query a view</a>.
 That's because that's exactly what's going on.
 Things become clearer when you discover that that <a